Geometric aspects of the ODE/IM correspondence: Classical integrable equations and embedded surfaces

-Thus we have seen that the order $2N$ polynomial $P$ defines $4(N+1)$ distinct Stokes sectors on the $\left(z,\bz\right)$ plane and, consequently, $4(N+1)$ points on the boundary of AdS$_3$.
+Recapitulating, we have seen that the order $2N$ polynomial $P$ defines $4(N+1)$ distinct Stokes sectors on the $\left(z,\bz\right)$ plane and, consequently, $4(N+1)$ points on the boundary of AdS$_3$.
 These are connected by $4(N+1)$ light-like lines, forming a light-like $4(N+1)$-gon on the boundary of AdS$_3$.
-This polygon has the interpretation, in the CFT living on the boundary of AdS$_3$, as a light-like Wilson loop and, according to the proposal of \cite{Rey:1998ik,Maldacena:1998im}, we can measure its expectation value by computing the area of the minimal surface $\Sigma$ in AdS$_3$ having the Wilson loop as its boundary.
+In figure \ref{fig:ADS3_quadrilateral_min_surf} we plotted the minimal surface, along with its Wilson loop, for the simplest possible case $P = \bar P = 1$, $\alpha = 1$ and $\varphi = 0$.
+The polygon on the boundary has the interpretation, in the CFT living on $\partial$AdS$_3$, as a light-like Wilson loop and, according to the proposal of \cite{Rey:1998ik,Maldacena:1998im}, we can measure its expectation value by computing the area of the minimal surface $\Sigma$ in AdS$_3$ having the Wilson loop as its boundary.
 Moreover, as explained in \cite{Alday:2007hr,Alday:2010vh}, this same area can be used to compute the gluon scattering amplitude, at leading order in strong coupling, in the boundary theory.

 We will now turn to a more in-depth analysis of the solutions to the linear problem (\ref{eq:L_R_ADS3_linear_problem}).
 As we will see, the presence of the Stokes phenomenon, instead of being a hindrance, will allow us to derive a closed set of functional equations for a collection of functions $Y_k$\footnote{These functional equations form a closed set only if $P(z)$ lives on a finite cover of $\mathbb C$.
-This can be understood intuitively from the fact that there exists a function $Y_k$ for each fundamental cycle of the Riemann surface associated to $\sqrt{P}$.
-If we allow non-rational powers in $P$, then the fundamental group of this Riemann surface will be infinite and we will have to deal with an infinite set of functions $Y_k$.
+This can be understood intuitively from the fact that there exists a function $Y_k$ for each generator of the first homology group $\textrm{H}_1\left(\mathcal{R}_{\textrm{WKB}},\mathbb Z\right)$ of the Riemann surface $\mathcal{R}_{\textrm{WKB}}$ associated to $\sqrt{P}$.
+If we allow non-rational powers in $P$, then the first homology group of this Riemann surface will not be finitely generated and we will have to deal with an infinite set of functions $Y_k$.
 From a physical point of view, in this case on the boundary of AdS$_3$ there will be an infinity of light-like lines, never closing themselves into a polygon.}.
 These can then be exploited to reconstruct the solutions $\boldsymbol{\Psi}_{\textrm{L}}$ and $\boldsymbol{\Psi}_{\textrm{R}}$ and compute the area (\ref{eq:Area_formula_regularized}) of the minimal surface.